domRiddle/ASF/Configuration.md

 ---

+## ASF-ui configuration

+Our **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)** IPC interface allows you to configure ASF as well, and is superior solution for reconfiguring ASF after generating the first configs due to the fact that it can edit the configs in-place, as opposed to Web-based ConfigGenerator which generates them statically.

+In order to use ASF-ui, firstly you muse enable our **[IPC](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC)** interface itself.
+You can do that by using our Web-based ConfigGenerator explained above, generating a very simple `ASF` config with enabled `IPC` setting and nothing else.
+Alternatively, you could also generate such simple config yourself, as `ASF.json` file with `{ "IPC": true }` json content inside.

+Afterwards, launch ASF with the above config, ensure that `IPC` interface is started, then navigate to ASF's **[IPC address](http://localhost:1242)**.
+You can now do the remaining configuration of ASF through ASF-ui interface.

+---

 ## Manual configuration

-I strongly recommend to use web-based ConfigGenerator, but if for some reason you don't want to, then you can also create proper configs yourself.
+In general we strongly recommend using either our ConfigGenerator or ASF-ui, as it's much easier and ensures you won't make a mistake in the JSON structure, but if for some reason you don't want to, then you can also create proper configs manually.
 Check JSON examples below for a good start in proper structure, you can copy the content into a file and use it as a base for your config.
-Since you're not using our frontend, ensure that your config is **[valid](https://jsonlint.com)**, as ASF will refuse to load it if it can't be parsed.
-For proper JSON structure of all available fields, refer to **[JSON mapping](#json-mapping)** section and documentation below.
+Since you're not using any of our frontend, ensure that your config is **[valid](https://jsonlint.com)**, as ASF will refuse to load it if it can't be parsed.
+Even if it's a valid JSON, you also have to ensure that all the properties have the proper type.
+For proper JSON structure of all available fields, refer to **[JSON mapping](#json-mapping)** section and our documentation below.

 ---